Join us in celebrating the 250th anniversary of 1776 in 2026!

 Patriotic Reading Challenge - All year!

-Join us in reading and discussing a different book every month to rediscover our country's history and cultureSat.
-Jan.
-24th, 11am: "My Brother Sam is Dead" by James Lincoln Collier & Christopher Collier.
+Join us in reading and discussing a different book every month to rediscover our country's history and cultureA note on the mini grant we got from PBS:

-Passes CANNOT be placed on hold- they are checked out on a first come, first served basis.
+The pass CANNOT be placed on hold- it can be checked out on a first come, first served basis.

-Each pass can be checked out for three days (previously, it was one week).
+The pass can be checked out for three days.

 Geared towards toddlers, this museum is stroller-friendly and has lots of different areas for educational entertainment.